 There are resident staff at Nicholaston House forming a small community.
 This number is augmented by part-time and casual staff.
 The work is also supported by a host of volunteers who undertake a variety of tasks, from maintenance and gardening to counselling and prayer ministry.

 Nicholaston House, standing in its own grounds overlooking Oxwich bay, is set in Britain’s first designed Area of Outstanding Natural Beauty.
 Step outside and wander onto open moorland with its purple heather and golden gorse, and view the Gower ponies grazing on the gently sloping hillside.
 A leisurely walk to the cliff-top takes you to a beautiful view of Three Cliffs Bay - come and see for yourself.

 Nicholaston House accommodation comprises twin, double and family bedrooms, all with en-suite provision, as well as tea- and coffee-making facilities.
 The bedrooms are situated on the first floor and accessed by stairs or lift.
 One room is adapted to meet some of the needs of people with disabilities.
 Linen, towels and complimentary soaps are provided in all bedrooms.
 In the event all single rooms are booked and guaranteed single occupancy is required, then twin/double rooms are available to book on a single occupancy basis, whereby a single supplement charge applies (excludes some courses and retreats).

 The Bryn Room is a self-catering studio apartment for one or two people, attached to Nicholaston House with patio doors opening onto the open moorland of Cefn Bryn.
 It is available to book for personal retreats and time out, with counselling or prayer ministry available if requested in advance.

-Nicholaston House facilities include a conservatory overlooking the magnificent sweep of Oxwich Bay, conference room with audio-visual equipment, games including table tennis and pool, art and craft studio, prayer room, bookstall and lounge with TV.
+Nicholaston House facilities include a conservatory overlooking the magnificent sweep of Oxwich Bay, conference room with audio-visual equipment, games including table tennis, art and craft studio, prayer room, bookstall and lounge with TV.